ajahne/blog/_drafts/2023-5-1-buidling-your-manager-network.md

 ## A few tips
 - Cadence: I would recommend a cadence of bi-weekly or monthly as a Cadence.
-Anything less frequent than this has the potential to lose momentum, anything more frequent may become too overwhelemding, or come at the cost of other meetings you may need to atteend, or potentially has less on the agenda.
+Anything less frequent than this has the potential to lose momentum, anything more frequent may become too overwhelming, or come at the cost of other meetings you may need to attend, or potentially has less on the agenda.
 - Voltron side: 2-4 folks.
 - 1-1s or group meetings?
-I would encoourage a combination of both.
-When it was most successufl for me is having both 1-1s with certain folks and joining broader management meetings.
+I would encourage a combination of both.
+When it was most successful for me is having both 1-1s with certain folks and joining broader management meetings.
 For example, I previously meet with a senior engineering manager peer bi-weekly and I also joined a monthly "NYC managers meeting".